 Beyond technical rules, 2026 sees regulators pushing firms to manage culture and individual conduct more tightly.
 The FCA and other bodies have signalled an interest in non-financial misconduct, fair treatment of staff and controls that prevent “rolling bad apples” moving between firms.
 Firms must strengthen HR processes, fitness and propriety checks, and the link between conduct standards and performance management.
 This is part of a broader regulatory move: poor culture is now viewed as a root cause of poor consumer outcomes.

-Large firms and the Big Four highlight a second challenge: regulatory divergence across jurisdictions.
-Global firms and UK firms advising clients with overseas connections — must design flexible compliance frameworks that can meet varying rules (for example, on data, capital or client classification) while maintaining consistent governance.
-That can mean mapping differences, building modular policies and centralising oversight where possible.
+Large firms and the Big Four point to a second issue: The fact that regulations diverge across jurisdictions.
+Firms operating internationally and UK firms advising clients with duties overseas , need to build compliance systems that can accommodate differences (for example, over data, capital or client classification) whilst ensuring consistent governance.
+That can involve mapping differences, designing modular policies and centralising oversight where possible.

 - Document ongoing suitability: implement clear workflows for periodic client reviews, keep records and capture changes in circumstances.